 The important finding is that the total capital share must be large for an economy to take 12 years to move from 25 percent to 50 percent of the leader.
-Figure 11 plots the path of per capita GDP predicted by the model economy over this period for various values of θ .
-For a value of θ equal to 0.40, the predicted path shows too large an increase over the period.
-At the other end of the range, namely, $\theta = 0.70$, the predicted path shows too small an increase over this time period.
-This leads us to conclude that capital share values in the range of 0.55 and 0.65 are consistent with the growth miracles.27
+Figure 11 plots the path of per capita GDP predicted by the model economy over this period for various values of $\theta$ .
+For a value of $\theta$ equal to 0.40, the predicted path shows too large an increase over the period.
+At the other end of the range, namely, $\theta = 0.70$ , the predicted path shows too small an increase over this time period.
+This leads us to conclude that capital share values in the range from 0.55 to 0.65 are consistent with the growth miracles.